 What are the differences between psychedelic mushroom distribution, trafficking, and possession charges?

-On the other hand, you may be charged for trafficking rather than distribution when you possess a large number of psychedelic mushrooms or have previous drug-related convictions.
+You may be charged for trafficking rather than distribution when you possess many psychedelic mushrooms or have previous drug-related convictions.

-Finally, you may be charged for possession because you simply have the psychedelic mushrooms in your possession, regardless of the quantity or whether you intend to sell it.
+Finally, you may be charged for possession because you have the psychedelic mushrooms.
+This is true regardless of the quantity or whether you intend to sell them.

 Will I be expelled from college for a psychedelic mushroom conviction?